Vampire Circus: Cast

-Three of the cast - Laurence Payne, Adrienne Corri and Lalla Ward - would be reunited in the 1980 season of the British sci-fi/fantasy series Doctor Who in the serial The Leisure Hive.
-David Prowse, who later played Darth Vader in the first Star Wars trilogy, appears in a silent role as the circus strongman.
-Robin Sachs played the part of Ethan Rayne in Buffy the Vampire Slayer and as the space conqueror Sarris in the science-fiction comedy Galaxy Quest.
-Robin Sachs and Lynne Frederick also featured, as lovers Thomas Culpeper and Katherine Howard, in Henry VIII and his Six Wives (1973).
-In Stanley Kubrick's 1971 film of A Clockwork Orange, Corri had played the wife of writer F. Alexander, being ravaged by Alex and his droogs who left her husband crippled, to be shown later relying on the care of bodybuilder "Julius", portrayed by Prowse.

 Production

-George Baxt says Hammer paid him £1,000 just for the title and that was his only contribution.
+George Baxt has said that Hammer paid him £1,000 just for the title and that was his only contribution.

-Filming

-Production began on 9 August 1971.
+Production began on 9 August 1971 at Pinewood Studios.
 First-time director Robert Young was unfamiliar with Hammer's tight production schedules, and at one point used up some 500 feet of film stock while trying to get a tiger to sink its teeth into a fake human arm stuffed with pork (it finally bit after beef was substituted).
 When filming stretched from the scheduled six weeks into seven, the production was shut down and the footage given to editor Peter Musgrave with instructions to make a finished film out of what he had.